garygentry/mst-decl-test/README.md

 # mst-decl-test
-Example of mob-state-tree compile performance with nested array types
+Example of mobx-state-tree compile performance with nested array types